 A TPO was made up of one or more Post Office Sorting Carriages.
-Some TPOs also had Post Office Stowage Vans for carrying sorted bags of mail.
+Many TPOs also had Post Office Stowage Vans or Bag Tenders for carrying sealed bags of sorted mail.
 There were sometimes other miscellaneous Post Office vehicles such as Brake Vans, but we will ignore those here.

-Most TPOs ran as part of a normal passenger train or goods train.
-There were four Special TPOs which were made up of only Post Office vehicles, mainly Sorting Carriages and Stowage Vans (they had no good or passenger carriages).
+Most TPOs ran as part of a normal passenger train.
+There were four Special TPOs which were made up of only Post Office vehicles, mainly Sorting Carriages and Stowage Vans, and had no passenger carriages.
 The Specials were:

 • The Up Special TPO (Aberdeen to London)